Cassini–Huygens: Grand Finale and destruction

 Video (03:40) detailing Cassinis Grand Finale mission and a look back at what the mission has accomplished.

 Missions

 The spacecraft operation was organized around a series of missions.
-Each is structured according to a certain amount of funding, goals, etc. At least 260 scientists from 17 countries have worked on the Cassini–Huygens mission; in addition thousands of people overall worked to design, manufacture, and launch the mission.
+Each was structured according to a certain amount of funding, goals, etc. At least 260 scientists from 17 countries have worked on the Cassini–Huygens mission; in addition thousands of people overall worked to design, manufacture, and launch the mission.